Genevieve Bell: Academic and corporate roles

 Since returning to Australia, Bell's expertise in the field of AI development and regulation has been recognised by government and industry.
 At the 2016 Advance Awards, Bell received the Award for Technology Innovation and Overall 2016 Advance Global Australian Award.
 In October 2018, Bell was elected as a fellow of the Australian Academy of Technology and Engineering (ATSE).
 She was also appointed to the National Science and Technology Advisory Council During her time on the council, Bell was involved in authoring a 2020 report titled "What motivates people to download and continue to use the COVIDSafe app?".
 Additionally, Bell was the lead author of the 2023 Rapid Response Information Report (RRIP) on Generative AI for the Minister for Industry and Science.

 In January 2019, Bell was appointed as an independent non-executive director of the Commonwealth Bank of Australia board.

 On 22 January 2020, Bell was named the first Engelbart Distinguished Fellow by SRI International.
 The fellowship is named after Douglas C. Engelbart, a pioneer of modern computing, and recognises 'visionaries who are disrupting the traditional way we interact with and view technology' from around the globe.
 Shortly after, Bell was appointed an Officer of the Order of Australia in the 2020 Australia Day Honours for distinguished service to education, particularly to the social sciences and cultural anthropology.
-That same year she was also elected as a Honorary Fellow of the Australian Academy of the Humanities.
+That same year she was also elected as an Honorary Fellow of the Australian Academy of the Humanities.

-In 2021, Bell created the new School of Cybernetics at the ANU and was appointed the inaugural Director.
+In 2021, Bell created the new School of Cybernetics at the ANU and was appointed the inaugural director.
 Informed by cybernetics and building on the foundational work of the 3A Institute, the School of Cybernetics aims to inspire and shape safe, sustainable, and responsible futures that consider people, the environment, and technology.